antonytuff/antonytuff.github.io/content/posts/Plug & Pwn Chronicles.md

 and -M 0 disables monitoring output.
 ```
 ![](/img/Turtle/Pasted%20image%2020250508195249.png)
-To allow LAN Turtle to communicate with our C2 server we first need to configure SSH keys so for this we can use the module key manager module

 ##### 6 .**Configuring the VPS Server -Allow SSH Port Forwarding**
  Now we’ve got our LAN Turtle ready to reach out, but unless our VPS (C2 server) is configured to accept and forward those connections, the tunnel won’t connect.
 In this step we will set up our  VPS to behave like a friendly gatekeeper that says, “Sure, tunnel through me, make yourself at home.
  The LAN Turtle initiates an outbound SSH connection to our C2 server, going t through firewalls like any regular web traffic would.
 This creates a tunnel that allows us to reverse into it from the VPS.